 Our Internship in Professional Psychology is designed to be a year devoted to clinical training in professional psychology.
 The internship year is viewed as a developmental process in which trainees are provided with the knowledge, experience and supervisory support necessary to develop increasingly independent functioning.
 This process is accomplished in the context of modeling, mentoring, teaching, and supervision.
 The faculty is committed to furthering interns’ skills integrating the science and practice of psychology.

-The faculty in all tracks have a strong commitment to the multi-disciplinary approach to treatment, and offers interns opportunities to work with a variety of mental health and health care colleagues.
-The internship faculty has diverse theoretical orientations, and espouses behavioral, cognitive-behavioral, developmental, and systemic approaches.
+Faculty in all tracks have a strong commitment to the multi-disciplinary approach to treatment, and offers interns opportunities to work with a variety of mental health and health care colleagues.
+The internship faculty have diverse theoretical orientations, and espouse behavioral, cognitive-behavioral, developmental, and systemic approaches.

-Interns from all four tracks take part in didactic seminars.
+Interns from all five tracks take part in didactic seminars.
 Separate tracks have their own seminars.
-As a group, all ten interns meet weekly for internship seminar.
-Topics are selected to be appropriate for interns in all four tracks and cover issues with regard to assessment, treatment, ethics, and multi-cultural issues.
+As a group, all 13 interns meet weekly for internship seminar.
+Topics are selected to be appropriate for interns in all five tracks and cover issues with regard to assessment, treatment, ethics, and multi-cultural issues.

 Interns in all tracks receive a minimum of 4 hours of face-to-face clinical supervision each week.
 Supervision includes both group and individual modalities, with at least half of the weekly supervision being one-on-one.
 Audio taping, videotaping, one way mirrors, direct observation and co-therapy are used as supervision tools.
 Over the course of the internship year, all interns receive supervision from a number of different faculty members.
 The internship faculty believes exposure to a variety of supervisory styles and perspectives furthers each intern's professional development, assists interns in acquiring a general set of competencies in professional psychology and exposes trainees to several different theoretical orientations.